Cheques and paper items are declining steadily, yet they remain one of the most popular payment methods for many businesses in Canada.

 You will need to make other arrangements for payment, as you can't deposit a returned cheque.

 Cheques are considered stale-dated after six months, unless it is a certified cheque.
 A stale-dated cheque means that the item is old, and not necessarily invalid.
 Financial institutions may still honour these items, but there is no obligation to do so.
 Government of Canada cheques, money orders and bank drafts do not 'stale-date'.
 Cheques issued by provincial governments are treated as regular cheques and may be considered stale after six months.
 To learn more about cheques, view Module 03 (Cheques) of our educational video series – the Payments Canada Learning Exchange.
-For more details on Payments Canada's official specifications for cheques, please refer to Standard 006 for paper items and to Rule A10 for cheque imaging specifications on our website.

 What happens if a cheque I deposited is returned because the customer placed a "stop payment" on it?